debbiect246/recipe-app/README.md

 17. I then  created a login and register page.
 The login page allowed registered users to access the app, and if a user was not registered, then the register page enabled them to register.
-18. Lastly I checked that the entire app worked before doing a final push to heroku, making sure that my environment variables were correctly input into the heroku dashboard for the app and that debug was set to false so that the app was se
+18. Lastly I checked that the entire app worked before doing a final push to heroku, making sure that my environment variables were correctly input into the heroku dashboard for the app and that debug was set to false so that the app was secure.
 19. My mentor had a look at my project and advised some changes, so I needed to set debug to true in my cloud9 editor whilst I made these changes, then I needed to remember to set debug back to false before pushing to heroku again.
+20. Finally I created a favicon for my app, using a [freefavicom creator](https://www.freefavicon.com/freefavicons/)